ilyassatlassi/Todo-list/README.md

 # 📖 [Awsome-book] <a name="about-project"></a>

-Awesome Books In this project, we made a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript classes. we also dynamically modified the DOM and added basic events.
+TODO List In this project, we made a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript classes. we also dynamically modified the DOM and added basic events.

 ## 🛠 Built With <a name="built-with"></a>

 - HTML
 - CSS
--JavaScript
+- JavaScript
+- Webpack

 <!-- Features -->